 There are 13 weeks of school holidays a year, compared to 39 weeks which are not school holidays.
 If you are tied to school holidays for your cottage you already know you will be paying a price premium.
 Many people believe this is unjust, but it is just market reality – lots more people want those few weeks, so the price goes up.
 The best value is often Whit week, at the end of May / beginning of June.
 Days are long, prices are lower than high season, and the weather can be lovely.

 Cottage size matters!

-Size of property is tricky to change as it is probably determined by your party.
-Bigger properties tend to drop the most in price outside school holidays, as families can’t travel then.
+Size of property is tricky to change as it is probably determined by Bigger properties tend to drop the most in price outside school holidays, your party. as families can’t travel then.
 So three couples splitting the cost of a large cottage can get a real bargain.
-Mulberry Cottages are currently offering £200 OFF all their houses sleeping 16 or more.
-Just use voucher-code: FEB200 The offer is running until midnight on the 28th February 2018.

 What’s the most effective way of saving money on your cottage holiday?

 Go where fewer people want to go – not because these places are unattractive, but because people have not heard of them.
 By and large people don’t take a lot of holidays, so they aren’t familiar with all of the options available to them.
 Most people have heard of Newquay, but how many have heard of Embleton?
 (It’s in Northumberland, and features as the backdrop to ITV’s “Vera” detective series).
 Snowdonia is rightly famous, but the Malvern Hills rise spectacularly out of a flat plain, and provide wonderful views on both sides while walking along the ridge.
 By definition, fewer people visit less-known places, so cottage owners generally try hard to bring them back by keeping standards very high.